 Got thinning hair?
 You might need biotin.
 If your skin is dry, it might need zinc.
 Anna Magee speaks to a leading nutritionist about what your looks are telling you about the vitamins you need

-If you want to know about your body’s vitamin levels, there are saliva, blood or hair strand tests that can reveal your body’s vitamin levels.
+If you want to know about your body’s vitamin levels (which may be lacking after all the Christmas partyling), there are saliva, blood or hair strand tests that can reveal your body’s vitamin levels.